leira-sanchez/aws-notes/vpcs.md

     * Traffic to the reserved IP address for the default VPC router.

 ## Bastion Hosts
 A special purpose EC2 instance on a network designed and configured to withstand attacks.
 Also known as Jump Boxes.
+Provides access to a private network from an external network.

 A way of SSHing or RDPing into your private instances in your private subnets.